 Employer and Position Eligibility

-Pacific Lutheran University (PLU) employer policies provide a framework to determine eligibility of an employing organization or individual to utilize all on-campus and virtual employer services from Career Connections, in accordance with the National Association of Colleges and Employers (NACE) Principles for Professional Conduct and PLU campus policy.
+Pacific Lutheran University (PLU) employer policies provide a framework to determine eligibility of an employing organization or individual to utilize all on-campus and virtual employer services from the Alumni & Student Connections Office, in accordance with the National Association of Colleges and Employers (NACE) Principles for Professional Conduct and PLU campus policy.

 Opportunities defined as service or volunteerism are not bound by the policies written in this statement.
 Please contact the Center for Community Engagement and Service at firstname.lastname@example.org if you are interested in promoting volunteerism or post-graduate service opportunities to PLU students.